CrashOverride85/zc95/README.md

 Unlike the 312B, it uses 2x Raspberry Pico microcontrollers instead of an ATMEGA16, and the firmware is open source and mostly written in C++.

 Compared to an MK312-BT, it has 2 extra channels, two trigger inputs (think predicament bondage), and an accessory port.
 It is missing the audio input, bluetooth and, _so far_, most of the patterns of the 312.
-Additionally, if a 433MHz transmitter is fitted in can be used to control certain types of shock collars from some patterns.
+Additionally, if a 433MHz transmitter is fitted it can be used to control certain types of shock collars from some patterns.

 It's mostly built using through hole parts, with one PCB being mostly SMD - but using parts available through the JLCPCB SMT assembly service.
 The only exception to this is the ADC for the front panel which is a SOIC-16 footprint so should still be easy enough for most to solder.